 2. The Quality of Your Email List Matters

-No matter how long you warm up your email for, everything will come crashing down if you send 1,000 emails to people who aren’t interested in your product or services and don’t want to hear from you.
+No matter how long you warm up your email, everything will come crashing down if you send 1,000 emails to people who aren’t interested in your product or services and don’t want to hear from you.

 Worse, you might be sending emails to invalid email addresses and they’ll be instantly rejected.